Delhi Technological University: DCE-DTU Reconstitution and related protests in 2009–10

 In July 2009, Delhi College of Engineering was upgraded to a state university from being a college affiliated to Faculty of Technology, University of Delhi and renamed Delhi Technological University (DTU), through the Delhi Technological University Bill, 2009.
 P. B. Sharma was nominated as the university's first Vice-Chancellor.
 The move was met with student protests over the erosion of the DCE brand (due to being downgraded from being part of a central university to a state university) and the reduction in the supposed value of their degree. which culminated to a face-off in March 2010, with the students boycotting the mid-semester exams, and demanding reconsideration of the change and replacement of the VC.
-However, the Chief Minister of Delhi, Sheila Dikshit informed the students that the change will not be reconsidered, and by the end of March the protest dwindled down, with the students taking their exams.
+The Chief Minister of Delhi, Sheila Dikshit said that the change will not be reconsidered, and by the end of March the protest dwindled down, with the students taking their exams.
 In April 2010 Times City reported that the government would be willing to change the name to "DCE Technological University" (DCE TU).
-However, as of September 2024 the university name remained unchanged.
+The university name remained unchanged as of September 2024.

+The DTU campus has a lake.